Menu

 Our recommendations

-It is our responsibility to hold onto young people to get them on their feet.
-We need to stay with them through the good times and the bad times to help them see there is a way out of this.
+It's our responsibility to help young people find their feet.
 It’s hard, but it’s possible.
 I received that support and now I can give that back.
 There is a life away from exploitation and when you help young people see that it’s a beautiful thing.

 Lived experienced practitioner, Action for Children